MahathiSrivatsa/SpaceX-Assignment/README.md

 -> The app follows mobile first design approach.

+-> CSS grid and flex are used to make the application responsive.

 -> The filter-options are hard-coded.

 -> Communication between the components takes place via the @Input() and @Output() decorators.